Code-Institute-Submissions/milestone1_poolkv99/README.md

 - Each member is show which it's strengts.
 - There is a schedule of fixtures, past results and upcoming matches.
 - There is a league table.
+- Contact form
+- Social networks links

 ## Technologies Used

-The project uses HTML/CSS and bootstrap.
+The project uses:
+- HTML/CSS
+- Bootstrap
+- Fontawesome

 ### Media